duttpathak/Shell/README.md

 Using the == command.

-Describe at least two commands for printing shell output.
+Describe at least two commands for printing shell output. echo "Hello Work!" printf "Hello world\n" (\n FORMAT controls teh output as in C printf. \n is use to print new line.)

 How can you take user input in a shell script?